 The Comparable Firm Method

-Accurate assessment of the business is critical whether you are trying to sell the company or bring it to a partner.
+An accurate assessment of the business is critical whether you are trying to sell the company or bring it to a partner.
 Higher business valuation means more cash in your wallet.
-A properly prepared business appraisal is much more than just a monetary sum on paper; it should be a thoroughly prepared valuation report detailing the following:
+A properly prepared business appraisal is much more than just a monetary sum on paper.
+It should be a thoroughly prepared valuation report detailing the following:

-- A history of the company, its background, and structure.
+- A history of the company, its background, and its structure.

 - Key employees, vendors, and customers involved in daily operations.

-- A complete financial analysis that includes historical, current, and future trends in the industry.
+- A complete financial analysis includes historical, current, and future trends in the industry.

 - A ratio analysis that highlights financial strengths and the areas for potential improvement.